layilin/SP23-33852/_annotations/all_books.md

 [place] 4.22n.
 Greater or Lesser Antilles.
 The Antilles refers to the Caribbean islands (often used as a substitute for the West Indies).
 The Greater Antilles were the large islands on the northwest end of the archipelago (Cuba, Jamaica, Hispaniola, and Puerto Rico).
 The Lesser Antilles (further split into the Windward and Leeward Islands) are the islands of the West Indies that range from the Virgin Islands in the north to Grenada in the south.
 St. Christopher (or St. Kitts) is one of the Leeward Islands in the Lesser Antilles.

-4.22n. the wars. <!--the Carib wars?
-If so, need a source-->

 [people] 4.22n.
 Ferdinand the Catholic.
-King Ferdinand (1452-1516) V of Castile and León and II of Aragon, husband of Queen Isabella of Castille, who began the Spanish Inquisition.
-Isabella funded Christopher Columbus' mission.
-(Brittanica)
+King Ferdinand (1452-1516) V of Castile and León and II of Aragon, husband of Queen Isabella of Castille, patrons of Christopher Columbus's Atlantic expedition.

 [place] 4.22n.
 St. Domingo.
-Saint Domingue, the island that includes Haiti and the Dominican Republic.
+Hispanioloa, the island that includes the modern nations of Haiti and the Dominican Republic.

 [people] 4.22n.
-Pedro de Atenca...*Ingenio de açucar*. <!--can't find any reference to this man--> <!--translation-->
+Pedro de Atenca...*Ingenio de açucar*.
+Spanish for sugar mill <!--can't find any reference to this man-->

 4.22n. *4 l. per C.* wt.
 Four pounds per hundredweight.
-In modern currency (2017), worth £409.85.
-(National Arhives)

-6.28.
-Bay. <!--a specific bay?-->
+A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately 40 days of wages for a skilled tradesman (see: http://www.nationalarchives.gov.uk/currency-converter/)

 [place] 4.22n.
 Guiana.
-Now three countries: Guyana, Surinam, and French Guiana, this northeast region of South America was colonized by the French, Spanish, Dutch, and British.
+Aggregate name for the colonies along the northern coast of South America between the mouth of the Orinoco river (in modern Venezuela) through the modern nations of Guyana, Surinam, and French Guyana, and the mouth of the Amazon (in modern Brazil).
+Colonizers included Portugal, France, the Netherlands, England, and Spain.

 4.22n. treaty of Breda.
-The treaty (1667) concluded the Anglo-Dutch War between England, the Dutch Republic, France, and Denmark.
-England assumed control over what is now New York and New Jersey, Antigua, Montserrat, and St. Kitts, while France gained control of Acadia.
-(Brittanica)
+The 1667 treaty that concluded the Anglo-Dutch War between England, the Netherlands, France, and Denmark.
+The treaty formalized a major reorganization of colonial power, with the English taking control of New York, New Jersey, Antigua, and Montserrat; the Dutch gained control of Surinam, and the French reclaimed Acadia in Atlantic Canada.
+Significantly for *The Sugar-Cane*, the treaty restored the French and British partition of St. Christopher.

 [place] 4.22n.
 Leeward Islands.
-Include the modern-day United States and British Virgin Islands, Anguilla, Saint Martin, Saint Barthélemy, Saba, Sint Eustatius, Saint Kitts, Nevis, Antigua, Barbuda, Montserrat, and Guadeloupe.
-(Brittanica)
+Leeward is a nautical term meaning sheltered from the wind (or downwind).
+The Leeward Islands include the British and US Virgin Islands, Anguilla, St. Martin, St. Barthélemy, Barbuda, St. Eustatius, Saba, St. Kitts, Nevis, Antigua, Montserrat, Guadeloupe, and Dominica.

 [people] 4.22n.
 Chaucer.
 Geoffrey Chaucer (1340-1400), author of *The Canterbury Tales*.
+Gilmore notes that Chaucer's uses sugar twice in *The Canterbury Tales* and again in *Troilus and Criseyde*.

 [plant] 6.34 wild red cedar.
 Most likely *Cedrela odorata*, an important timber tree found in Central and South America, as well as in the Caribbean.
 Now considered vulnerable due to unsustainable levels of harvesting.